cbratland/scamper-rs/README.md

 ## missing stuff

-currently only some basic stuff from prelude and the image library is implemented. some big things that are missing:
+currently only prelude and some stuff from the image library is implemented. some big things that are missing:

 - structs
-- `match`, `section`, `o`, `map` etc.
+- `match`, `section`, etc.
 - quotes
 - music functionality
 - code highlighting / parenthesis matching in the web interface